tannersullie/writersite/_pages/about.md

 ## Aspiring to be Inspired 💡

 My bread and butter lies where *everyone* cringes - documentation.
 Be it engineers I work with who complained about having to (endlessly) repeat the process to nail down the steps, or end users who imagine working with engineers or SMEs is like making a trip to "over-stimulation-land."
-(I go there often, but that's where my golden ticket takes me.)
+(I go there often, but that's just me manaing my ADD poorly, haha.)

 Whelp, they are all wrong... and right, but there is a zest to it I cannot resist.
 I enjoy learning about the solutions engineers develop.
 Be it the earlier in the Software Development LifeCycle (SDLC) with ideation or later with technical documentation, I enjoy the *madness*.
 Going through conversations to learn and understand details around an enhancement meets my needs to help me to write confidently.